 - Any student who has any form of suspension on the dates(s) of the activity will not be able to participate. - Any student violating the code of conduct/school rules at any activity, including conferences and competitions, will not be allowed to participate in any future activities, conferences, and contests.
-Officers will also be removed from his/her office.
+CTSO officers may also be removed from his/her office.